 Eleanor “Ellen” Duffy Cleary is a solo practitioner in downtown Columbia, South Carolina.
 She focuses her practice on criminal defense, both at the trial level and the post-conviction level.
+She has been practicing law for over 24 years.
 She represents clients before municipal, magistrate, and general sessions courts, as well as administrative boards and appellate courts.
 She has also appeared numerous times before the board of the South Carolina Department of Probation, Parole, and Pardon Services.
 In November 2000, she began working as an appellate defender at the Office of Appellate Defense (now a division of the South Carolina Commission on Indigent Defense).
 She argued on behalf of indigents convicted of state crimes, ranging from murder to possession of drugs.
 She has argued dozens of times before the South Carolina Court of Appeals and the SC Supreme Court.
 She has submitted briefs on numerous legal issues relating to substantive and procedural criminal law.

 She is a member of the National College for DUI Defense, Inc. and is a graduate of the 2015 Summer Session.
 She has attended numerous seminars about DUI defense in South Carolina and has successfully represented many clients accused of DUI.